 One of the challenges with digital marketing is trying to determine who exactly you should target and measuring whether or not they’re actually engaging with you online.
 Luckily, through your social media pages, you can determine what audiences are engaging with you on places like Facebook and Twitter.
-How, exactly?
+How, exactly do you identify your target market?
 Read on to find out.

 If you have worked with a Facebook business page before, you should be familiar with Facebook Insights.
 In addition to being able to see how your posts are performing, it gives a good amount of information on who is looking at and engaging with your page.
 By clicking on the “People” section of Insights on Facebook, you can see demographic information like the percentage of male and female fans you have, what city they live in, and what language they speak.
 Having this information can help you tailor your strategy to specifically target fans that follow your page.
 And, it can help you set up the right targeting information if you decide to run a Facebook advertising campaign.

 Another great tool featured in Facebook Insights is a timeline of when your audience is most active during the day (or night).
 Posting at a time when your audience is not normally online can hurt your engagement no matter how great and relevant your post is, so, you can use this information to determine the best times to post.

 About a year ago, Twitter partnered with two consumer behavior marketing firms to provide better analytics so businesses can really hone in on their followers.
 Twitter has taken their follower insights beyond just what age group and gender they fall under.
 You now have the ability to see what their interests are, the specific consumer goods they purchase, and even what wireless network they are using!
 Twitter provides a wealth of information about your followers that you can use when determining your social media strategy on this site.